Skip to main content

 Taking action

 We believe that without a sustainable planet free from the worst effects of climate change, the systems that underpin a healthy life for people and animals are prone to fail.
-With less than three per cent of global philanthropy utilised towards addressing climate change, the Australian Ethical Foundation’s focus is to fight climate change as effectively as possible.
+With less than 3% of global philanthropy utilised towards addressing climate change, the Australian Ethical Foundation’s focus is to fight climate change as effectively as possible.

 Led by research